-The Plan Sponsor has adopted a prototype plan provided by Fidelity.
-Fidelity obtained a letter dated March 31, 2014, in which the Internal Revenue Service stated its opinion that the form of the prototype plan of Fidelity is acceptable under Section 401 of the Internal Revenue Code for use by employers for the benefit of their employees.
+Effective May 4, 2022, the Plan Sponsor adopted a pre-approved plan provided by Fidelity.
+Fidelity obtained a letter dated June 30, 2020, in which the IRS stated its opinion that the form of the Fidelity pre-approved plan is acceptable under Section 401 of the Internal Revenue Code ("IRC") for use by employers for the benefit of their employees.
+Prior to May 4, 2022, the Plan Sponsor had adopted a prototype plan provided by Fidelity.
+Fidelity obtained a letter dated March 31, 2014, in which the IRS stated its opinion that the form of the Fidelity prototype plan is acceptable under Section 401 of the IRC.
 Accordingly, no provision for income taxes has been included in the Plan's financial statements.